Phineas and Ferb season 4

 The fourth season of Phineas and Ferb first aired on Disney Channel on December 7, 2012, and December 31, 2012, on Disney XD.
 The series centers on stepbrothers Phineas Flynn and Ferb Fletcher trying to make every day of their summer vacation the best ever, while their older sister Candace Flynn tries to bust them.
 Other main characters include secret agent Perry the Platypus (who is also Phineas and Ferb's pet) and the evil scientist Dr. Heinz Doofenshmirtz.
-The episode of “Doof 101” was initially meant to be a pilot for a spin off series titled after it which was to be about Dr. Doofenshmirtz becoming a high school teacher; however, it was not picked up for some unknown reason.
-This was the final season of the series until it was revived in 2023 with two additional seasons.
+This was the final season of the series until it was revived in 2023, when two additional seasons were ordered.

 Production

 On August 25, 2011, the series was renewed for a fourth season as part of a deal between Dan Povenmire, Jeff "Swampy" Marsh, and Disney, along with a feature film and possible spin-off.
 On November 9, 2011, the season was officially picked up, with new episodes rolling out until 2014.
 Disney, the owner of Marvel Entertainment since 2009, announced that the Marvel heroes Spider-Man, Iron Man, Hulk, and Thor would appear on a crossover episode, which premiered on August 16, 2013.
 On February 15, 2014, it was announced that work on this season was complete and the show will go on an indefinite hiatus.
 However, Dan Povenmire mentioned the crew was now working on new episodes.
 In a July 2014 article on The Daily Beast, Povenmire said they were finishing up 20 episodes that have yet to air.
 The episode "Doof 101" was intended as a backdoor pilot for a spin-off series that focused on Dr. Doofenshmirtz becoming a high school science teacher, but was not picked up.
 On May 7, 2015, it was announced that the fourth season would be the series' final season and the finale, titled "Last Day of Summer", would air on June 12, 2015.
 A stand-alone special titled "The O.W.C.A.
 Files" aired on November 9, 2015, on Disney XD and on January 15, 2016, on Disney Channel.
 In January 2023, Disney revived the series and ordered two additional seasons.
 The fifth season premiered on June 5, 2025.